Emmonsia parva: Diagnosis

 The adiaspores must be identified as E. parva in culture media or sequencing to separate the infection from E. crescens.
 Periodic acid–Schiff (PAS) stains can be used to observe the thick-walled adiaspores in tissue regions.
 Sequencing can be used as a tool to discriminate the fungus from its close relative, the genus Blastomyces.
 The target is the D2 variable domain found in the large subunit of nuclear rRNA at the 5' end.
 This region has sufficient variability between the two species.
 To differentiate between separate Emmonsia species the internal transcribed spacer (ITS) can be targeted.
-Also the size of the spores varies considerably with E. parva having smaller ones.
+Another distinguishing characteristic is the size of spore, with E. parva producing significantly smaller adiaspores.

 Treatment

 The onset of adiaspiromycosis is rarely serious and is self-limiting so often no treatment is required and the body clears the spores on its own.
 Fluconazole (FLC), AmB, and ketoconazole have proven to be therapeutic in progressive or serious infection.
-Oral intraconazole (ITC) is also an effective aid.
+Oral itraconazole (ITC) is also an effective aid.
 Surgical resection may be a last resort if fungal infection persists.